jburgy/jburgy.github.io/docs/_posts/2025-05-01-zig-from-python.md

 [Larry Wall](https://en.wikipedia.org/wiki/Larry_Wall)'s [three virtues](https://threevirtues.dev/).

 Laziness
-: There are so many thing I should be doing instead of this, sounds like a great excuse to procrastinate!
+: There are so many things I should be doing instead of this, sounds like a great excuse to procrastinate!

 Impatience
 : What do you mean "We can try to reach consensus"?
-I want to be able to write python extensions in Zig now!
+I want to be able to write Python extensions in Zig now!

 Hubris
 : What do you mean "This isn't an easy thing to do"?
 Surely I am clever or at the very least stubborn enough!